lanl/BEE/beeflow/common/parser/README.md

 # Sample CWL Workflow Files and Parsing Codes

 This repository contains some (simple) sample CWL workflow files.
-Additionally, there is some Python code, using the auto-generated CWL parser (`parser_v1_0.py`) to explore the CWL files and potentially populate a databse based on the results of parsing the workflow.
+Additionally, there is some Python code (`dump_cwl.py`), using the auto-generated CWL parser (`parser_v1_0.py`) to explore the CWL files and print the Python classes that brepresent the CWL file.

+Also included is a sample CWL parser that also uses `parser_v1_0.py`.
+The parser reads a CWL fle (**only** `grepcount.cwl` for now), parses it into python objects, and loads the Neo4j databse with a workflow using the BEE workflow interface.

 ## Install Dependency